 Remi made his Russian debut in 2012 at St Petersburg’s Mikhailovsky Theatre as part of an all-star gala celebrating the choreography of John Neumeier.
 The following year he was invited to perform as part of the Noureev & Friends gala in Paris.

-Remi’s self-choreographed ballet-opera Fade Not (libretto by Malcolm Rock and score by Lisa Cheney) premiered at Sydney Theatre in 2009.
+Remi’s self-choreographed ballet Fade Not (libretto by Malcolm Rock and score by Lisa Cheney) premiered at Sydney Theatre in 2009.
 Critics called it “the sweetest swoon, enchanting” and compared its partnering with that of Kenneth MacMillan.
 Later that same year he created two works for Melbourne Ballet Company: Fantaisie Impromptu danced to Chopin, and the “brilliant” Tadzio based on Benjamin Britten’s Death in Venice.
 His ballet Magdalene, or, In Defence of Beauty (also with Rock and composer Chloè Charody) was commissioned by Dutch National Ballet and performed at the Muziektheater Amsterdam (one of Europe’s largest ballet stages).
-His latest work for the company, La Source, is currently touring the Netherlands.
+His latest work for the company, La Source, toured throughout the Netherlands.

 Remi has won decorations internationally including a silver medal at the Eighth Asian Pacific International Ballet Competition in Japan.
 He was awarded the inaugural Walter Burke Award and a Diana Ramsay Scholarship.
 He was nominated for the trifecta of major Australian performance awards: the Australian Dance Award, Green Room Award and Sir Robert Helpmann Award.